buildbuddy-io/buildbuddy/docs/config-auth.md

 - The Redirect URL should be `https://YOUR_BUILDBUDDY_URL/auth/`, pointing to your existing BuildBuddydeployment.
 - The scopes needed are `openid`, `profile` and `email`.

-Once the application is created, you should be able to update BuildBuddy configuration as follow:
+Once the Gitlab application is created, you can configure it as a BuildBuddy auth provider like so:

 ```
 auth: